fsec404/fsec404.github.io/_posts/2019-08-13-Reflected-XSS.md

 strip_tags(): removes the tags altogether and returns the inner text.
 ```

 Let's use the two functions and see what happens.
-Modifying the php code dynamic content is present, i.e.,

 ```php
 <!DOCTYPE html>